 Research

-Châteaux and museums in Europe: an artistic heritage in the face of war (19th-20th centuries)
+Châteaux and museums in Europe: an artistic heritage in the face of war (19th-20th century)

 Duration: 2022-...